-Scholarships are tracked by certificate number and are held in inventory on the balance sheet until utilized.
+Scholarships are tracked by certificate number and are recorded as assets on the statement of financial position until utilized.
 Qualified students are matched to a scholarship and the Foundation monitors their progress and usage of the scholarship as they progress through their studies.
 Unassigned scholarships remain in open inventory.
 The Foundation estimates a monthly expense of scholarship utilization which is adjusted to actual usage at the end of each fiscal year.